 - Requests from students enrolled accredited schools and colleges located in the Town of Mancos for documents needed in connection with a specific class research project.

-Denial of inspection: Access to public records may be denied in accordance with the provisions of the Public Records Act.
+Denial of inspection: Access to public records may be denied in accordance with the provisions of the Colorado Open Records Act.
 Reasons for denial of access to public records will be noted in writing on the public records request form and provided in a letter to the requestor.